AchroDev/echto/README.md

 <h3 align="center"> Echto - Text Editor ~ AchroDev </h3>

   <p align="center">
     This is a custom text editor I am currently writing while following the guide in the acknowledgements.
-Please feel free to fork it, modify it and do a pull request if you would like to help out.
+Please feel free to clone the repository and test it out.
     <br />
   </p>
 </div>

+> [!WARNING]
+> At somewhere around chapter 5-6 this editor quit taking input, at chapter 7 before finishing the comment highlighting, the editor hangs when opening a file.
+This project is being put on the side for now until the new guide is finished or I feel experienced enough to rewrite it.

 <!-- ABOUT THE PROJECT -->
 ## About The Project